-The Sierra and Ekwan areas are located roughly between 45 km and 85 km east of Fort Nelson, BC which was acquired as part of an acquisition from Husky Energy in 2017.
+The Sierra and Ekwan areas are located roughly between 45 km and 85 km east of Fort Nelson.
 Pieridae's working interest in the Sierra asset consists of approximately 26.2 mmcf/d of production from the Pine Point Formation and is currently shut-in due to infrastructure constraints.
-Ekwan is currently producing approximately 6.5 mmcf/d from the Jean Marie Formation which is transported southward in the NOVA system.
+Ekwan is currently producing from the Jean Marie Formation, which is transported southward in the NOVA system.

-While this area contains significant Total Proved + Probable reserve, Pieridae considers it non-core as it is outside our primary Foothills operating area.
+While this area contains significant Total Proved + Probable reserve, Pieridae considers it non-core as it is outside its primary Foothills operating area.
 In mid-2022 a disposition agreement was executed, however this transaction failed to close in March of 2023.
 Management will continue marketing this asset.